THE DANGERS OF EMDR THERAPY

 In 1990, A few years after EMDR was invented, Francine Shapiro, the founder of EMDR therapy, received reports of people who were treated with EMDR therapy and had gotten worse.
 It wasn’t just that clients didn’t improve as a result of their EMDR treatment.
 EMDR made some people experience symptoms they hadn’t had before they started treatment.

 What Shapiro quickly realized was that therapists who took her training started teaching EMDR.
-They showed other clinicians what they learned immediately after they completed their basic EMDR training.
+They showed other clinicians what they learned in their basic EMDR training.
 These unfortunate events led to the foundation of the EMDR International Association (EMDRIA).

-EMDRIA has a very structured way of training EMDR therapists.
-Clients’ safety is being emphasized throughout the training and clinicians are trained on how to deal with safety issues, including stabilization and assessment for dissociation.
+EMDRIA has a very structured program of training EMDR therapists.
+Clients’ safety is being emphasized throughout the training.
+Therapists learn how to deal with safety issues, including stabilization and assessment for dissociation.

 For your safety, It is crucial to choose a therapist who was trained by the EMDR International Association (EMDRIA)!